Teacher's Guide to 3D Printing - The Secret to Success at School

 3D Printing In School: All you need to know

 Our primary goal is to support and educate teachers and make the introduction of 3D printing into the classroom a simple process

 The possibilities for young people are greater than ever and we believe that 3D printing will play a key part in the careers of the next generation.
-From engineering and architecture to fashion and art, 3D printing promotes problem-solving, creative thinking, and 3D design.
+From 3D printing in schools, engineering and architecture to fashion and art, this technology promotes problem-solving, creative thinking, and 3D design.
 We hope these 5 steps serve as a useful introduction.

 The first step is to really consider your objectives.
 This will enable you to plan your 3D printing Lab accordingly.
 It is a good idea to ask yourself a number of questions.
 What learning outcomes are you trying to convey to your students?
 3D design, physics, and engineering principles are all fantastic examples and there are many more you may wish to consider.
 How many students will require the use of a 3D printer?
 What curriculum needs do you have?
 There are many things to consider but if you require any guidance, don’t hesitate to get in touch with us.

 There are a number of avenues to go down if you want to learn the basics of 3D printing.
 YouTube and Google are a great place to start (check out our SelfCad Tutorials!).
 Another fantastic resource is our ‘Introduction to 3D printing’ online course from HoneyPoint3D which gives a full breakdown of everything you need to know.
 The course is self-paced and lasts a few hours.
 Once acquired, it is available for a year so you can refer back whenever you need it.
 You can check that here.

 Get your first 3D printer